High-schoolers get face time with extremists in class

-WORTHINGTON, Ohio (AP) — Last week’s videotaped encounter at the Lincoln Memorial left many wondering about the state of reasoned political discourse in the country, or if it exists at all in a hyperpartisan era of red “Make America Great Again” hats versus pink women’s march caps.
+WORTHINGTON, Ohio (AP) — The recent videotaped encounter at the Lincoln Memorial left many wondering about the state of reasoned political discourse in the country, or if it exists at all in a hyperpartisan era of red “Make America Great Again” hats versus pink women’s march caps.

 In a video from Jan.
 18, a group of boys from Kentucky’s Covington Catholic High School, a Native American activist and a cluster of Black Hebrew Israelites faced off in an uncomfortable confrontation that spread online and in the media.
 It has prompted national debate about both civility in politics, the seeming lack of tolerance for those of differing political beliefs and how both are influencing the nation’s youth.

-That debate sounded all-too-familiar to Ohio social studies teacher Judy Galasso, who has taught a class on political radicalism for three decades now.
+That debate sounded all-too-familiar to Ohio social studies teacher Judi Galasso, who has taught a class on political radicalism for three decades now.

 “If someone’s yelling things at you, if you’re presented with groups that you disagree with, my hope is that we train our kids well enough that they’re not going to react,” Galasso said.

+- With only two mobile-home parks left, Seattle may try to block redevelopment VIEW

-Galasso and co-teacher Jonathan Duffy invite members of America’s most extreme political groups —from the National Socialist Movement to the Weather Underground, from the Revolutionary Communists to the Tea Party— into their classroom each semester.
+Galasso and co-teacher Jonathan Duffy invite members of America’s most extreme political groups —including the National Socialist Movement, the Weather Underground and the Revolutionary Communists — into their classroom each semester.
 They teach students to engage respectfully with those of differing beliefs and to ask questions.

 The Covington Catholic incident has seemed to further divide the nation.
 Parents, alumni and others have rallied to the white teenagers’ defense and, in a tweet, President Donald Trump called the students “symbols of Fake News and how evil it can be.”
 Others largely supported the Native American activist, describing him as a victim of racism and white entitlement.